 A group of medicines called antimuscarinics have been found to be effective in combating urge incontinence.
 These medications block certain nerve impulses, which in turn relax the bladder.
 Normally medication is used in conjunction with one of the other remedies listed here.
 Before starting a course of medication, talk with your doctor to ensure it is right for you.

 There are various incontinence products available to help you manage urge incontinence.
 Depend® offers a selection of pants and pads for men and women.
-Order a free sample to see which is best for you.
+View our products to see which is best for you.